shaandesai1/CNN_Magnetism_Project/README.md

 ### Running cnn_largep.py and our model on GPU's

 Step 1: login in to a node
-Step 2: create a python 3.6 environment by:
+Step 2: create a python 3.6 environment (needed for the keras version we use) by:

 conda create -n myenv python=3.6